Hess Corporation HES

 - 2

-Board has zero independent directors with oil & gas operating experience and 13-year average tenure
+Zero independent directors have oil & gas operating experience; ~13-year average tenure

 - 3